gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 copy the secret provisioning executable from ``CI-Examples/ra-tls-secret-prov`` to the current directory::

-   cp <gramine repository>/CI-Examples/ra-tls-secret-prov/secret_prov_server_dcap .
+   cp gramine/CI-Examples/ra-tls-secret-prov/secret_prov_server_dcap .

 Also, copy the server-identifying certificates so that in-Gramine secret provisioning library can verify the provisioning server (via classical X.509 PKI)::

-   cp -R <gramine repository>/CI-Examples/ra-tls-secret-prov/ssl ./
+   cp -R gramine/CI-Examples/ra-tls-secret-prov/ssl ./

 These certificates are dummy auto-generated localhost certificates; in production, you would want to generate real certificates for your secret-provisioning server